 You must register or login in order to add routes to your favourites.

-Services in Northern Ireland are operated in tandem with Translink (Northern Ireland’s public transport authority).
-Ulsterbus provides frequent airport service between the Europa Bus Centre and Belfast City Airport.
+Services in Northern Ireland are provided in partnership with Translink, Northern Ireland’s public transport authority.
+For onward transfers to Belfast City Airport, Ulsterbus provides a frequent service from Europa Bus Centre.

 P = Pick-up stop only.